Skip to main content

 Victimisation happens when you're treated badly or punished for having complained, or helped someone complain, about discrimination.

-For example, if your housing association starts to treat you badly after standing as a witness in your neighbour's racial discrimination case against a housing officer.
+For example, if your housing association starts to treat you badly after you were a witness in your neighbour's racial discrimination case against a housing officer.

 Harassment